Walmart CEO Breaks Silence On El Paso Massacre, Vows ‘Thoughtful And Deliberate’ Response

 McMillon didn’t offer details of what he said will be a “thoughtful and deliberate” response in the LinkedIn post.

-Walmart is one of the last big-box retailers to continue sell firearms, only competing against Dick’s Sporting Goods, Cabela’s, Bass Pro Shops and localized gun stores.
+Walmart is one of the last big-box retailers to continue sell firearms, only competing against Dick’s Sporting Goods, Cabela’s, Bass Pro Shops, and localized gun stores.